aduvermy/Google_Takeout_data_mining/README.md

 </p>
 Regarding prediction metrics (accuracy, recall, and precision), our predictions are quite good.
 Notice that, results would be even better if we had a more exhaustive training dataset.

-By collecting your emails, Google improves its training dataset and is now be able to filter Spam but also promotion or social networks.
+By collecting your emails, Google improves its training dataset and is now be able to filter spam but also promotion or social networks mails.
 Of course, by collecting them they also have access to potential private or sensible contents.

 # Browser history